agathasuarez/Unit-1-2024/project/prodect1.md

 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger allowed to create new data for entry
 5. The electronic ledger showed every amount in 4 currencies
-6. The electronic ledger allows to transfer money to any users
+6. The electronic ledger has design and construction which are developed for maximum ease of use

 # Criteria B: Design